Flynn effect: Origin of term

-Rise in IQ
+Rise in IQ during the 20th century

 IQ tests are updated periodically.
 For example, the Wechsler Intelligence Scale for Children (WISC), originally developed in 1949, was updated in 1974, 1991, 2003, and again in 2014.
 The revised versions are standardized based on the performance of test-takers in standardization samples.
-A standard score of IQ 100 is defined as the median performance of the standardization sample.
+A standard score of IQ 100 is defined as the mean performance of the standardization sample.
 Thus one way to see changes in norms over time is to conduct a study in which the same test-takers take both an old and new version of the same test.
 Doing so confirms IQ gains over time.
-Some IQ tests, for example, tests used for military draftees in NATO countries in Europe, report raw scores, and those also confirm a trend of rising scores over time.
+Some IQ tests—for example, tests used for military draftees in NATO countries in Europe—report raw scores, and those also confirm a trend of rising scores over time.
 The average rate of increase seems to be about three IQ points per decade in the United States, as scaled by the Wechsler tests.
 The increasing test performance over time appears on every major test, in every age range, at every ability level, and in every modern industrialized country, although not necessarily at the same rate as in the United States.
 The increase was continuous and roughly linear from the earliest days of testing to the mid-1990s.
 Though the effect is most associated with IQ increases, a similar effect has been found with increases in attention and of semantic and episodic memory.

 Ulric Neisser estimated that using the IQ values of 1997, the average IQ of the United States in 1932, according to the first Stanford–Binet Intelligence Scales standardization sample, was 80.
 Neisser states that "Hardly any of them would have scored 'very superior', but nearly one-quarter would have appeared to be 'deficient.'"
 He also wrote that "Test scores are certainly going up all over the world, but whether intelligence itself has risen remains controversial."
+Quantitative psychologist, Joseph Lee Rodgers argues that the effect occurs outside of families in any case.